-n 9 Quiz REPRODUCIBLE Name: Clas 55: Date: Directions: Answer eac provided or circle the d ch question by writing the conswer as directed. orrect answer or answers in the space 1 How do you create a a Revolve feature?
-2 What two sketches a are required to create a Swe ep feature?
-3 Examine the Before right.
-What sketch to the unwanted portio and After pictures at the ool should you use to delete ns of the lines and circles?
-4 Where can you find are not located on th additional sketch tools that he Sketch Tools toolbar?
-Befor re After Multiple choice.
-Cir at the right.
-How sho a.
-Use a Revolve fe cle the best answer.
+n 9 Quiz REPRODUCIBLE Name: Clas ss: Date: Directions: Answer eac provided or circle the a ch question by writing the consistence of the construction of the orrect answer or answers in the space 1 How do you create a a Revolve feature?
+2 What two sketches a are required to create a Swe ep feature? right.
+What sketch to and After pictures at the ool should you use to delete ns of the lines and circles? additional sketch tools that e Sketch Tools toolbar?
+Befo re After 1 cle the best answer.
 Examir ould you create this object? ature ne the illustrat ion b.
-Use a Sweep feat ture c.
-Use an Extrude f eature with the option Draft while extrud ling.
-6 Examine the illustra axes are labeled A a tion of the ellipse at the right nd B .
-Identify the two axes. nt.
-The two A B 7 True or False.
+Use a Sweep feat ure c.
+Use an Extrude fe eature with the option Draft while extruc ling. tion of the ellipse at the right nd B .
+Identify the two axes.
+A B 7 True or False.
 A Bas se feature is always an Extru ude feature.
 8 True or False.
-A ske tch must be fully defined in order to creat te a Revolve feature.
-9 Study the illustration space provided, indi feature would be bea the hand wheel. n at the right.
-In the cate what SolidWorks st to use for each part of Spoke Hub Rim The Hub : ( The Spoke : The Rim :
+A ske tch must be fully defined in order to crea te a Revolve feature. n at the right.
+In the cate what SolidWorks at to use for each part of Spoke Hub Rim The Hub : ( The Spoke: The Rim :